https://sploitus.com/exploit?id=503FBDF4-90FA-52B3-82F0-E1BB43FC679A

 ## How It Works

-1. The `ParquetExploitGenerator` writes a `.parquet` file with an embedded Avro schema.
+1. The generator writes a `.parquet` file with an Avro schema that includes a default value.

-- Uses Avro to deserialize schemas and apply default values.
+- Avro deserialization of schemas with default values.

 ```